JetBrains/teamcity-documentation/topics/inspections.md

 ## Inspection Parameters

-In IntelliJ IDEA\-based IDEs, the code inspections reported are configured by an [inspection profile](http://www.jetbrains.com/idea/webhelp/code-inspection.html#d559109e437).
+In IntelliJ IDEA-based IDEs, the code inspections reported are configured by an [inspection profile](http://www.jetbrains.com/idea/webhelp/code-inspection.html#d559109e437).
 When running the inspections in TeamCity, you can specify the inspection profile to use: first you need to configure the inspection profile in IntelliJ IDEA-based IDE and then specify it in TeamCity.

 Follow these rules when preparing inspection profiles: